5 Days in San Juan, Puerto Rico: A San Juan Itinerary You Can Use!

 Day 1: Old San Juan

-When most people think of San Juan, Puerto Rico, they think of the colorful old colonial buildings and the Spanish forts found in Old San Juan.
+When most people think of things to do in San Juan, they think of the colorful old colonial buildings and the Spanish forts found in Old San Juan.
 And while San Juan is more than just its “Old” city center, this is undoubtedly the part of the city that you'll be most excited to see.

 1. San Juan fortresses